 Catholic High School started the Bicultural Studies Programme (Chinese) [BSP(C)] in 2016.
 We offer this programme to Year 3 students who are passionate about learning from the cultures of the East and West.
-Year 1 and 2 students may prepare themselves for the BSP selection process (at end of Year 2), by applying for development programmes such as our Chinese Culture Youth Ambassador Programme (华青班).
+Year 1 and 2 students may prepare themselves for the BSP selection process (at end of Year 2), by applying for development programmes such as our Cultural Ambassador Programme (华青班).

 This is a four-year programme.
 Students successfully admitted to BSP(C) will complete their Year 3 and Year 4 of BSP in Catholic High School and continue the programme at the Eunoia Junior College.

-(Photo below: One of our scholar from BSP class of 2016-2017, Ong Chong Yu, with our Principal Ms Soh and HOD/MT Mdm Low at the award ceremony for his Prime Minster’s Book Prize.
+(Photo below: One of our BSP scholars from class of 2016-2017, Ong Chong Yu, at the award ceremony for his Prime Minister’s Book Prize.
 Established in 1974, the Prime Minister’s Book Prize is a national award recognising outstanding students for bilingualism.)

 The objectives of the BSP(C) are to:

 1. Nurture principled, bicultural and enterprising leaders who are able to engage with China and understand the West;

 - Develop bilingual scholars who are passionate about analyzing and projecting the historical, cultural and contemporary developments of both the East and West; and